unlock-protocol/docs/docs/governance/grants-bounties/udt-grantee-handbook.md

 ## Final Delivery: Share the results, show your work

-When the items that were proposed in the original Grant are complete, share them!
-Share them in the application thread on Github, along with links to demos, videos, the project website, and other indicators that what was outlined in the original Grant application have been completed.
+When the items that were proposed in the original grant are complete, share them!
+Share them in the application thread on Github, along with links to demos, videos, the project website, and other indicators that what was outlined in the original grant application have been completed.
 If all in-scope items have been completed, the project is live, and the grant retrospective has been submitted, you should move on to the next step.

 Note: If the work of the grant has not been completed and delivered by one year after the conversation around the grant was initiated, the community will likely assume the grant project has been abandoned.

-## Submit your proposal to the Unlock DAO for distribution of the Grant
+## Submit your proposal to the Unlock DAO for distribution of the grant

-While the earlier off-chain “temperature check” indicated directional support, a formal on-chain proposal and vote for the Grant distribution (using a system like [Tally](https://www.tally.xyz/gov/unlock), for instance), will complete the Grant process.
+While the earlier off-chain “temperature check” indicated directional support, a formal on-chain proposal and vote for the grant distribution (using a system like [Tally](https://www.tally.xyz/gov/unlock), for instance), will complete the grant process.

-Create an on-chain proposal that highlights the original Grant application, shows the work that was done, formally request a Grant amount from the DAO to be paid from the Unlock DAO timelock wallet, and open the voting.
-If the vote reaches quorum and passes, the proposal will be automatically executed and the Grant will be distributed from the Unlock DAO timelock wallet to the wallet indicated in the proposal.
+Create an on-chain proposal that highlights the original grant application, shows the work that was done, formally request a grant amount from the DAO to be paid from the Unlock DAO timelock wallet, and open the voting.
+If the vote reaches quorum and passes, the proposal will be automatically executed and the grant will be distributed from the Unlock DAO timelock wallet to the wallet indicated in the proposal.

 ### Resources